- 3 min read

 If you are refinancing then use the refinance calculator to compare different types of loans including FRMs and Arms.

 20-year mortgage rates: shop around

-- prepare your budget and monitor your debt to income ratio. lower your overall debt.
+- Prepare your budget, monitor your debt to income ratio and. lower your overall debt.

-- shop around for 20-year mortgage rates and other types of mortgage interest rates. keep in mind the time horizon you want to hold on the loan and the upfront fees the lender charges.
+- Shop around for 20-year mortgage rates and other types of mortgage interest rates.
+Keep in mind the time horizon you want to hold on to the loan and the upfront fees the lender charges.

-bills.com offers a mortgage rate table to help you see today’s mortgage rates. the table shows you the rates for the most common loans, including a 30-year, 20-year and 15-year frm as well as a 5/1 and a 7/1 arm.
+Bills.com offers a mortgage rate table-rates to help you see today’s mortgage rates.
+The table shows you the rates for the most common loans, including a 30-year, 20-year, and 15-year FRM, as well as a 5/1 and a 7/1 arm.